shirabit/ignaciodelgado/content/post/hackapet/index.md

 ---
-title: 'Hackapet: Altruistic Software for Animal Shelters'
+title: 'Hackapet: Software for Animal Shelters'
 image: hackapet.webp
 date: 2025-01-01
 description: An overview of the Hackapet project